-Management of the Fund's assets and scheme administration will continue to be outsourced to specialist organisations.
+Management of the Fund's assets and Schemes administration will continue to be outsourced to specialist organisations.
 A key element of an outsourced model is to ensure each contracted manager, where appropriate, has in place a well planned and tested business continuity plan (BCP), including a disaster recovery programme (DRP).
-This is particularly important in the key areas of custody and scheme administration.
-The DRPs for the custodian and the scheme administrator are tested on a regular basis and reported to the Board.
+This is particularly important in the key areas of custody and Schemes administration.
+The DRPs for the custodian and the Schemes Administrator are tested on a regular basis and reported to the Board.

-A small Management team, reporting to the Chief Executive, is responsible for overseeing the key functions - investment, schemes administration, finance and an over-arching BCP.
-Back up support is maintained to reduce key person risk.
-Management is responsible for identifying then implementing appropriate strategies approved by the Board for the Authority to meet its obligations under the Act and to meet the Objectives.
+A small Management team, reporting to the Chief Executive, is responsible for overseeing the key roles and responsibilities - investment, Schemes administration and finance.

+Back-up support is maintained to reduce key person risk.
+Management is responsible for identifying, then implementing, appropriate strategies approved by the Board for the Authority to meet its obligations under the Act and to meet the Objectives.